For a company

 Portugal Yes.
 At the Ultimate Beneficiary Owners Registry (Registo Central do Beneficiário Efetivo).

-A sole shareholder of a JSC/JSA is disclosed in the commercial register and has to be updated upon each change of shareholdings.
-List of shareholders of the JSA is publicly (online) available via central depository.
+A sole shareholder of a JSC/JSA is disclosed in the Commercial Register and has to be updated upon each change of shareholdings.
+The list of shareholders of the JSA is publicly (online) available via central depository.

 United Arab Emirates Yes, following the issuance of Federal Cabinet Resolution No. 58 of 2020, which has been in effect since October 2020, all companies, licensed or registered in the UAE, (including the freezones) are required to maintain up to date registers for the details of the company's shareholders (including disclosure of trust arrangements) and the real beneficiaries.
 Only companies fully owned by UAE federal or local government are exempted from this resolution.